-Students must complete 62 credits for an Applied Electronics and Computer Technology AAS Degree, 63 credits for an Applied Engineering Technology AAS Degree, or 25 credits in the Computer Technology Certificate and achieve a minimum grade of "C" in all core courses ().
+Students must successfully complete the required 62 credits in the AECT or the AET program.
+Students must successfully complete the required 25 credits in the computer certificate program and achieve a minimum grade of "C" in all core courses (\).
 Students must attain a final GPA of 2.0 or higher.